 Once in El Calafate at around 10:30 I found my way to my hotel, thinking my stay would be a very short one, as I hoped to catch the bus at 8:00 the next morning back to Puerto Natales.

 There is really not a lot to do in El Calafate; one thing I would recommend is walking over to the Laguna Nimez Nature Reserve on the edge of town.
 It is a wetland area with abundant bird life and walking its trails at dusk was a nice way to spend an hour or so.
 Given nearby road construction and development I am guessing that in ten years it will no longer exist.
 On the walk back to main street I passed this flash from Patagonia’s past, before it became the weekend retreat of wealthy politicos from Buenos Aires.

 Just an observation- nowhere in El Chalten (founded in 1985) or El Calafate (founded in 1926) did I see dominant church architecture.
-Instead, the main buildings in these towns, built as they were after the great age of religion, tended to be civic structures.
+Instead, the main buildings in these towns, built as they were after the great age of religion, tend to be civic structures.
 This contrasted with the two towns I visited on the Chilean side, Punta Arenas and Puerto Natales, with their impressive churches right on the central squares.

 I caught a bus back to Chile and Puerto Natales the next morning.
 The on-and-off-again rain during my five days in Argentina meant that things did not unfold quite the way I had wanted.
 I did no camping at all, reluctant to put up my very small tent in the rain.
 Instead, I had used a room in El Chalten and then at El Pilar from which to start and end my walks.